matatk/element-highlighter/README.md

 Highlight Selector
 ==================

+**Browser extension that highlights elements on the page that match a selector.**

-This simple browser extension highlights all elements on the page that match a selector (using a CSS outline of your choice), and creates a landmark region for each match (so that people who can't see the screen and are using assistive technologies can find the matches, and so that people using the keyboard and [Landmarks extension](https://matatk.agrip.org.uk/landmarks/) to navigate can easily move between them).
+This simple browser extension highlights all elements on the page that match a selector, using a CSS outline of your choice.
+It can also create a landmark region around each match, so that if you can't see the screen, prefer using the keyboard, or are otherwise using assistive technologies (such as a screen reader, or the [Landmarks extension](https://matatk.agrip.org.uk/landmarks/)), you can easily find the matching elements.

-This will run on all pages automatically (on Chromium-based browsers you will need to refresh any pages that are open when you first load the extension, though).
+Your selector will run on all pages automatically.
+On Chromium-based browsers you will need to refresh any pages that are open when you first load the extension, though.

-By default, whilst a query exists in the "selector" input box, the page will be re-queried on any DOM change (including attribute value changes).
-However, if there are subsequent mutations to the DOM within a two-second window, they will be ignored, and the page will be re-queried at the end of that window.
+By default, whilst a query exists in the "selector" input box, the page will be re-queried on any DOM change (this uses a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) behind the scenes).
+However, if there are subsequent mutations to the DOM within a two-second window, they will be ignored, and the page will be re-queried at the end of a further two-second window.
 This is intended to mitigate most performance concerns during active use.
 Some pages (often web apps or games) change a lot, though, so a checkbox is provided to turn off change monitoring entirely.

 It is recommended to leave the selector box blank, or to engage manual mode, when you're not using the extension, to avoid wasting CPU time and energy.